 Students may be subject to disciplinary action for violation of these rules.
 The district may tow cars that are parked in violation of these rules.
+[For further information, see policy (FNF Local).]

 Pledges of Allegiance and a Minute of Silence (All Grade Levels)